AdamF-Optimizer/ASR-Project/README.md

 # Instructions
+To preprocess the full Parkceleb dataset, you can follow the code in the `Parkceleb_Pre_processing` notebook.

 This repository contains 2 folders:
   * The "Standard Version" folder runs the training once, then evaluates.
 This was used to get a working baseline.
   * The "K-Fold Version" folder extends and improves upon the "Standard Version" in several ways: